Antonomasia3rd/stuff/diary/tech/rooting and stuff/debloat Samsung A34.md

 package:com.android.providers.settings // tested bootloop on work profile so it WILL be sure bootloop on personal user

-package:com.android.settings // boot stuck - stuck on Logo, you can still use ADB to restore if you check the always trust thingy
+package:com.android.settings // boot stuck - stuck on Logo

 package:com.android.settings.intelligence // needed for Launcher